-Vegetation removal due to site clearing for the Project will result in the loss of a maximum of 12.1 ha of native vegetation within the amendment area, all of which is in the treed land cover type (Table 41).
-Up to an additional 52.9 ha of treed vegetation will be removed within the areas for which approvals are already in place form the 2004 ASP (Table 41).
-The Project Boundary presented in this EIS is conceptual and overestimates the actual amount of vegetation disturbance.
+Vegetation removal due to site clearing for the Project may result in the loss of a maximum of 92.4 ha of native vegetation, which are in the treed land cover type and grassland meadow land cover type (Table 42).
+The development areas presented in this EIS is conceptual and overestimates the actual amount of vegetation disturbance.
 Design of final development pods within the Project Boundary will occur at the subdivision application stage.
 During construction, vegetation will be cleared to accommodate houses, roads, pedestrian trails and associated infrastructure.